NGPVAN/job-descriptions/director-of-engineering.md

 What we're looking for
 ----------------------

-You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you.
+We don't expect candidates to have experience with all of this, but it is directly relevant to the role.

 * Experience managing more than one team at a time/managing other managers
 * Experience solving web scale problems